shivani-s-coder/LGMVIP-DataScience/README.md

 #### Iris Dataset — A multivariant dataset used for machine learning purposes.
 The following dataset contains a set of 150 records under five attributes sepal length sepal width petal length petal width species In this data set we analyze three species of Iris flower, i-e Iris setosa , Iris versicolor , and Iris verginica.

 Data can be found at https://archive.ics.uci.edu/ml/datasets/iris

+### Task 2
+### Beginner Level
+## Name of Project : Stock Market Prediction And Forecasting Using Stacked LSTM

+# ABOUT THE PROJECT
+Trying to predict how the securities exchange will work is one of the most difficult tasks.
+There are so many variables involved with the expectation – physical elements versus psychological factors, rational and irrational behaviour, and so on.
+All of these factors combine to make share costs unpredictable and difficult to predict with any degree of certainty.

+Data can be found at https://raw.githubusercontent.com/mwitiderrick/stockprice/master/NSE-TATAGLOBAL.csv